Add Animation in PowerPoint to Create More Engaging Presentations

 Animation pane in PowePoint with animations to make an object appear and disappear on click.

-To remove animations from one or more objects on a slide:
+To remove animations from pictures, shapes or objects on a slide:

-1. Select an object.
+1. Select a picture, shape or object.
 For text objects, click in the text box or placeholder or click its edge.

 2. Shift-click any other objects with animations you want to remove.